 Figure C.4 – Push message sequence chart

-The server (end device) sends every request (e.g. data notification request), carried by the COSEM APDU, pre-fixed with 4 fields as defined before to the gateway using the protocol layer supporting the DLMS/COSEM AL on the LAN, as shown in Figure C.4.
+The server (end device) sends every request (e.g. data notification request), carried by the COSEM APDU, pre-fixed with 4 fields as defined before to the gateway using the protocol layer supporting the DLMS®/COSEM AL on the LAN, as shown in Figure C.4.

 The gateway forwards each COSEM APDU carrying a .request service primitive using the network ID, the protocol and the client address (e.g. WAN/NN MAC address) contained in the pre-fixed fields.

-The client and server SAPs are extracted from the protocol layer supporting the DLMS/COSEM AL on the LAN and inserted into the supporting layer of the DLMS/COSEM AL on the WAN/NN.
+The client and server SAPs are extracted from the protocol layer supporting the DLMS®/COSEM AL on the LAN and inserted into the supporting layer of the DLMS®/COSEM AL on the WAN/NN.

 End devices without WAN/NN knowledge